rachel-moonrocks/blog-site-2/content/blog/2017-03-31-var-vs-let/index.md

 In this post I will explore declaring variables in JavaScript with *let* and *var*.
 In an aside in a previous post I stated that as a new developer there are a few paths one can take in learning Javascript.
 One fork in the road that I encountered was whether or not I should learn ES6 syntax even though I was in an early stage of learning JavaScript.
 As I have adopted ES6 syntax and declaring variables with *let* has become second nature, this post walks through the [MDN doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) on *let* to explore the differences between *let* and *var*.

-So prior to ES6, we’d declare variables with *var*.
+Prior to ES6, we’d declare variables with *var*.

-However, it is definitely possible to declare a variable without *var*!
-But doing so results in an oopsie, it places the variable in the global scope (when not using strict mode).
+However, it is definitely possible to declare a variable without the use of *var*!
+But doing so results in an oopsie - it places the variable in the global scope (when not using strict mode).
 This becomes problematic because code gets exposed to the entire application, increasing the opportunity for mutation and memory leaks in the browser.

 ```
 function sayMyName(){